facebookresearch/mmf/docs/source/tutorials/concepts.md

 that you want to train using `--config [config_path]` option.
 The final config can be retrieved using `registry.get('config')` anywhere in your codebase.
 You can access the attributes from these configs by using `dot` notation.
-For e.g. if you want to get the value of maximum iterations, you can get that by `registry.get('config').training_parameters.max_iterations`.
+For e.g. if you want to get the value of maximum iterations, you can get that by `registry.get('config').training_parameters.max_updates`.

 The values in the configuration can be overriden using two formats: